JYP Entertainment: 2010–17: Joint ventures and third generation K-pop artists

 The subsidiary Studio J was formed on January 9, 2015, in line with JYP Entertainment's goal to "promote free and deep artists that create authentic music rather than appealing to the mainstream demand."
 The first artist on Studio J's roster was G.Soul, who debuted on the same day.
-In March, 2AM members Seulong and Jinwoon departed from the company, because of their contract expiration, while Jo Kwon renewed his contract.
+In March, 2AM members Seulong and Jin-woon departed from the company following their contracts' expiration, while Jo Kwon renewed his contract.
 The company stated 2AM remained intact and would be promoting as a group.
 On April 15, the company signed a contract with Jax Coco, a Hong Kong-based coconut product company.
 Both companies planned to launch coconut oil, coconut flakes, and other related products at major department stores and supermarkets in South Korea.
 In September, rock band Day6 debuted.
-In October, girl group Twice debuted.
+In October, the girl group Twice debuted.
 The members of the group were chosen from the competitive reality show Sixteen.

 In February 2016, JYP Entertainment established a music distribution partnership with China Music Corporation.
 It was followed by JYP Entertainment jointly establishing Beijing Xin Sheng Entertainment Co.
 Ltd. with Tencent Music in the same year, which oversaw the debut of the Chinese boy band Boy Story.

 In July 2017, JYP Entertainment acquired a property worth 20.2 billion KRW in Seongnae-dong, Gangdong District, Seoul to be used as its new office.
 A partnership with Dailymotion, Europe's largest video platform, was signed to open its artist channel on its platform to secure a more global fan base.